nodejs/node/doc/api/n-api.md

                                      size_t* byte_offset)
 ```

-- `[in] env`: The environment that the API is invoked under
+- `[in] env`: The environment that the API is invoked under.
 - `[in] typedarray`: `napi_value` representing the TypedArray whose
-properties to query
+properties to query.
-- `[out] type`: Scalar datatype of the elements within the TypedArray
+- `[out] type`: Scalar datatype of the elements within the TypedArray.
-- `[out] length`: Number of elements in the TypedArray
+- `[out] length`: Number of elements in the TypedArray.
-- `[out] data`: The data buffer underlying the typed array
+- `[out] data`: The data buffer underlying the typed array.
 - `[out] byte_offset`: The byte offset within the data buffer from which
-to start projecting the TypedArray
+to start projecting the TypedArray.

 Returns `napi_ok` if the API succeeded.